aeternity/AEXs/AEXS/aex-9.md

 ### Events

-`Transfer`
-MUST trigger when tokens are transferred, including zero value transfers.
+**Transfer** - MUST trigger when tokens are transferred, including zero value transfers.

 A token contract which creates new tokens SHOULD trigger a `Transfer` event with first indexed address set to #0 when tokens are created.